Inspector Gadget: Gadget Boy & Heather

-The 1995 Gadget Boy and Heather series was a spinoff from the original show.
+The 1995 Gadget Boy & Heather series was a spinoff from the original show.
 The series is about a younger version of Gadget, "Gadget Boy" (also voiced by Don Adams).
 Instead of Penny and Brain the Dog, Gadget Boy was assisted by the resourceful Heather (voiced by Tara Strong).
 Just as maladroit as his adult self is, Gadget Boy was usually bailed out of situations by the more practical Heather, though he was also helped greatly by his myriad of high-tech gadgets and extendable arms and legs.
 In this series, traditional nemesis Dr. Claw was replaced by the villainess Spydra.
 In addition, the chief, Strombolli had a "fax tie" that exploded after the mission was read, continuing the running gag from the original series in which Chief Quimby would get blown up by an exploding message.

 Gadget Boy's Adventures in History

 Two years later, in 1997, Gadget Boy & Heather spawned an educational spinoff, Gadget Boy's Adventures in History, which aired on The History Channel.
 This series marked the last time Don Adams would perform a voice role for an animated Gadget series two years before his retirement from voicing an animated Gadget in 1999 and eight years before his death in 2005.